 Folate also plays an essential role in the synthesis of purine and pyrimidine precursors of nucleic acids.
-Altered distribution of methyl groups and impaired DNA synthesis play an essential role in the development of cancers.
-Abnormal folate status has also been linked with the development of diseases like cardiovascular diseases, neural tube defects, cleft lip and palate, late pregnancy complications, neurodegenerative and psychiatric disorders.
+Abnormal folate status has also been linked with the development of diseases like cardiovascular diseases, cancers, neural tube defects, cleft lip and palate, neurodegenerative and psychiatric disorders.
 1.2